eclipse-thingweb/test-things/README.md

 Distributed tracing is enabled using OpenTelemetry and Jaeger.
 To view all traces and logs, open [http://localhost:8084](http://localhost:8084) in your browser (Jaeger UI).
 Traces are sent to the Jaeger collector on port 8085.

 Enhanced auto-tracing automatically injects `TracedBusinessLogic` for detailed span creation without redundancy.
 Function signatures determine tracing mode.

+### Testing and Error Visibility

+The project includes comprehensive test suites that are also traced and visible in Jaeger:

+-   **Thing Description (TD) validation tests** - Test if the exposed TD is valid according to W3C WoT standards
+-   **Thing Model (TM) validation tests** - Validate the Thing Model against the schema
+-   **Integration tests** - Test actual interactions with the Things

+When tests run, they appear in Jaeger with clear span names like `td.test` or `tm.test`.
+Failed tests show up as **error spans** with red highlighting in the Jaeger UI, making it easy to:

+-   **Debug test failures** by examining the error details and stack traces in span logs
+-   **Track test performance** and identify slow validation steps
+-   **Monitor CI/CD pipelines** by observing test execution patterns
+-   **Correlate test failures** with specific Thing operations or configurations

+Test spans include detailed attributes about what was validated, error messages for failures, and timing information for performance analysis.